-Community residents in the North region described inequities in access to quality education.
+Community residents in the South region often described their local school systems as poorly performing, underfunded, and substandard.
 Education is an important social determinant of health, because the rate of poverty is higher among those without a high school diploma.
-In addition, those without a high school education are at a higher risk of developing certain chronic illnesses.4
+In addition, those without a high school education are at a higher risk of developing certain chronic illnesses.